 -

-Lunch optionsMultnomah Fall lodge offers food and snacks as does Cascade Locks.
+Lunch optionsMultnomah Fall lodge offers food and snacks as does Thunder Island Brew Pub in Cascade Locks,

 NOT WHAT YOU ARE LOOKING FOR?